Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics: Methodology

-Fix $\zeta_2 = \left\{\mathbf{x}_1,\dots,\mathbf{x}_5 \right\}$ and $\zeta_3 = \left\{t_1,\dots,t_m\right\}$, i.e. $N_2 = 5$ and $N_3 = m$.
 We use the following exploratory algorithm to adaptively choose $\zeta_1$.
-This uses a hybrid of the methodologies proposed by \cite{R2003}, \cite{FNL2011} and \cite{OW2013}. \cite{R2003} first proposed using MCMC methods to adaptively improve an emulator to an unnormalised posterior density based on a computationally expensive function in light of observed data. \cite{FNL2011} extended this methodology by using parallel tempering. \cite{OW2013} proposed to emulate the computationally expensive function, as opposed to the posterior density, to make model criticism more efficient.
+This uses a hybrid of the methodologies proposed by \citet{R2003}, \citet{FNL2011} and \citet{OW2013}. \citet{R2003} first proposed using MCMC methods to adaptively improve an emulator to an unnormalised posterior density based on a computationally expensive function in light of observed data. \citet{FNL2011} extended this methodology by using parallel tempering, and \citet{OW2013} proposed to emulate the computationally expensive function, as opposed to the posterior density, to make model criticism more efficient.